apriliandi246/my-style/README.md

 ### 👨‍💻 About

-Collection style of native and custom element just using vanilla HTML, CSS and Javascript....
+Collections style of native and custom elements just using vanilla HTML, CSS and Javascript....

 <h3 align="center">. . .</h3>